 Owners urged to keep dogs on leads after 'two swans are killed' at South Tyneside beauty spot

-Dog owners have been urged to keep their pets on leads at a beauty spot after a swan and cygnet were reportedly killed.
+Dog owners have been urged to keep their pets on leads at a beauty spot after a swan and cygnet were reportedly killed at the wildlife haven.

 The Maples Nature Reserve, also known as Monkton Marsh, is just off Luke’s Lane in Hebburn, and is something of a hidden gem.